What was your early life like?

 Of course not, that was another big decision to make.
 It is a major decision for each one of us to choose between love and fear.
 Fear prevents us from living and blocks us from love and other beautiful things.
 Choosing trust and love keeps us sane.
 I worked hard on self-healing to be able to keep my heart open and to live without fear.

-Are there some practical steps or daily practices you recommend for people beginning their journey of transformation?
+Are there any practical steps or daily practices you would recommend for people beginning their journey of transformation?

-Have you had any readers who came up and told you about any transformation?
+Have you had readers come to you and tell you about a transformation?